whentojump/onboarding-task-2025/README.md

 # Subtask: measure object coverage of Linux kernel

-The following steps have been tested with (1) a clean Debian bookworm 64-bit VM (2) a clean CloudLab c6320 instance.
+The following steps have been tested with (1) a clean Debian bookworm 64-bit VM (2) a clean CloudLab c6320 instance installed with Ubuntu 22.04.

 In principle, the distro, its version, using a physical or virtual machine should not make too much difference.